 Ready to apply for some college scholarships?
 We rounded up seven different scholarships with July deadlines that feature a diverse range of qualifications and requirements.
-Whether you’re interested in law, finance, or STEM fields, there’s something for all kinds of students on this list of July scholarships.
-Prizes top out at $2,000.
-Find all the details on these scholarships for Summer 2025 below.
+Whether you’re interested in law, ice cream, or STEM, there’s something for all kinds of students on this list of July scholarships.
+Find all the details on these scholarships for Summer 2026 below.

 Women in STEM Scholarship